jakobhaervig/slides/docs/openfoam/paramatric-setup.md

 ---
-title: "OpenFOAM - Parametric workflow using Salome, Python and OpenFOAM"
+title: "OpenFOAM - Parametric workflow with Salome and Python"
 ---

 # Introduction